uzaemon/Uzaemon-s-Homepage/iptu/index.md

 <br>

-**Hideyuki Yahagi**
-is an IBM Certified IT Specialist, mainly responsible for System Infrastructure, OS/Server/Cross System.
+(The author) is an IBM Certified IT Specialist, mainly responsible for System Infrastructure, OS/Server/Cross System.
 He joined IBM in 1984 and has been working for S/38, AS/400, System i5 customers for more than 20 years.
 His current assignment is to provide advanced IT service to the